dataluscorp/browser/services/sync/docs/overview.rst

 ===========================================

-The system described above reflects the fact that Sync was "bolted on" to Desktop Firefox relatively late - eg, the Sync ``store`` is decoupled from the actual ``store``.
+The system described above reflects the fact that Sync was "bolted on" to Desktop Datalus relatively late - eg, the Sync ``store`` is decoupled from the actual ``store``.
 This has causes a number of problems - particularly around the ``tracker`` and the metadata used by the engine, and the fact that changes to the backing store would often forget that Sync existed.